Resources from other agencies

 Protected Disclosures (Protection of Whistleblowers) Act 2022

-The Protected Disclosures (Protection of Whistleblowers) Act 2022 was recently enacted.
-It will come into force from 1 July 2022, replacing the Protected Disclosures Act 2000.
+The Protected Disclosures (Protection of Whistleblowers) Act 2022 came into force from 1 July 2022, replacing the Protected Disclosures Act 2000.
 It continues the 2000 Act’s purpose – to facilitate the disclosure and investigation of serious wrongdoing in the workplace and provide protection for employees/workers who report concerns.
 However it makes changes to address issues and improvements that have been identified.

 All government organisations must have internal procedures for whistleblowing as receivers of protected disclosures.
 These procedures will need to be updated for the new Act.
 A major change in the new Act is that disclosers will now be able to go direct to an appropriate authority (trusted external parties who can be approached if the discloser is not confident making a disclosure in their own organisation), and this may result in more protected disclosures being received by some agencies.